JaredKeithAveritt/Semiconductor_lectures/Outline.md

 - Open floor for questions and discussion.
 - Provide additional resources for further reading and learning.

+---

-# fifth lecture, "Introduction to Integrated Circuits and VLSI,"
+# Fifth lecture, "Introduction to Integrated Circuits and VLSI"

 ### Slide 1: Introduction
 - Title: Introduction to Integrated Circuits and VLSI